Haimanot515/Haimanot515/README.md

 </div>
 <br/> <br/>

- <h2 align="center">🌐 Do you want to Explor my work ,skills and Background  in detail ? </h2>
+ <h2 align="center">🌐 Do you want to explore my work ,skills and background  in detail ? </h2>

 <p>
   Want to see more of my projects, skills, and full-stack development journey in detail?<br/>